igorVinicius/object-manager/README.md

 ```
 ## Example

 This is an simple example to understand the usage of Object Manager.
+For each refresh, Andy will play with Buzz and Andy and it will increase his happiness.

+I know it seems too simple, but for complex projects this code is is usefull.

 ```
 <?php